adap/flower/datasets/doc/source/how-to-use-with-numpy.rst

   model.compile(optimizer='adam', loss='sparse_categorical_crossentropy', metrics=['accuracy'])
   model.fit(X_train, y_train, epochs=20, batch_size=64)

-You should see the about 98% accuracy on the training data at the end of the training.
+You should see about 98% accuracy on the training data at the end of the training.

-Note that I used ``"sparse_categorical_crossentropy"``, make sure to keep it that way if you don't want to one-hot-encode the labels.
+Note that I used ``"sparse_categorical_crossentropy"``.
+Make sure to keep it that way if you don't want to one-hot-encode the labels.

-You can find the whole example on our GitHub, click here.